hyundai-robotics/doc-hi6-operation/7-system/7-auto-calibration/3-load-estimation.md

   The wrist axis operation area function will not be supported in some robots.

 * It requires your attention that the load estimation function may not be executed depending on the setting values of the wrist axis operation area function.
-* For details on the load estimation function, refer to the “Load Estimation Function Manual.”
+* For details on the load estimation function, refer to the "Load Estimation Function Manual."
 {% endhint %}